mapr-demos/gess/README.md

 So, for example, the first non-header line states that:

-* in the sample interval of 5 sec
+* in the sample interval of 10 sec,
-* 89,835 financial transactions were emitted
+* 77,828 financial transactions were emitted,
-* with a throughput of  17 thousand transactions per sec
+* with a throughput of  7000 transactions per sec,
-* and further 14MB have been emitted
+* and further, that 16MB have been emitted,
-* with a throughput of 2869kB per second.
+* with a throughput of 1642kB per second.

 ## To Do